socketio/socket.io-website/docs/categories/05-Adapters/adapter-redis.md

 The source code of this adapter can be found [here](https://github.com/socketio/socket.io-redis-adapter).

+## Security considerations

+The Redis adapter assumes that Redis is part of the trusted internal infrastructure.

+Messages exchanged through Redis Pub/Sub are not signed, encrypted, or authenticated by the adapter.
+Anyone able to connect to Redis and publish to the adapter channels may be able to inject packets, spoof inter-server control messages, or send forged events to connected clients.
+Anyone able to observe Redis traffic or subscribe to the relevant channels may also be able to inspect event payloads.

+Redis should therefore not be exposed to untrusted networks or shared with untrusted clients.
+Avoid sharing the same Redis instance with unrelated applications unless ACLs and Pub/Sub channel isolation are properly configured.

+Please use Redis ACLs, authentication, TLS, firewall rules, private networking, and dedicated credentials with the minimum required command and channel permissions where appropriate.
+Avoid sending long-lived secrets or sensitive credentials in event payloads unless the Redis deployment is adequately protected.

 ## Supported features

 | Feature                         | `socket.io` version                 | Support                                        |